 - Computational economics - Robert Axtell

-- Modelling and Simulation of Molecules - Estela Blaisten-Barojas
+- Soft Matter and Nanoscience Modeling and Simulation at the Atomic Scale - Estela Blaisten-Barojas

 - Cognitive modeling - William Kennedy